tsemachg/Envirotech_FinalProj-2025/README.md

 * `Output` - Example for output files downloaded by the provided method.
 * `Photos` - Photos of parts and the system from various stages.
 * `System sketch` - Connection diagram made in Fritzing software.
+* `Bill of Materials` - Table detailing the cost of used components.

 ### System Photo: